realworldocaml/book/en/concurrent-programming-with-async.md

 complicated.
 Luckily, the `uri` library provides a strongly-typed interface which takes care of much of the hassle.

-We'll need a function for generating the URI's that we're going to use to query the DuckDuckGo servers.
+We'll need a function for generating the URIs that we're going to use to query the DuckDuckGo servers.

 ```frag